cysouw/diathesis/text/c07_participle.md

    (= Sie weiß, dass der Nachlass im Archiv gut aufgehoben ist.)
 :::

 The participles in such constructions are either derived from patientive intransitive verbs, like *einschlafen* 'to fall asleep' [@last a] or transitive verbs, like *aufheben* 'to take care' [@last b].
 These two possibilities lead to quite different diatheses.
-With intransitve clauses, like *er schläft ein* [@last a], the erstwhile nominative turns into an accusative and a new nominative opinionator is introduced, i.e. a remapping pattern ~~[–N | NA]~~.
+With intransitive clauses, like *er schläft ein* [@last a], the erstwhile nominative turns into an accusative and a new nominative opinionator is introduced, i.e. a remapping pattern ~~[–N | NA]~~.
 In contrast, with transitive clauses like *das Archiv hebt den Nachlass auf* [@last b], the accusative does not change and the erstwhile nominative is dropped or can optionally be expressed with a prepositional phrase.
 Together with the newly introduced opinionator this leads to a remapping pattern ~~[–NA | NpA]~~.
 These two remapping patterns will be discussed separately below.

 In testing for these constructions with *finden* and *sehen* [@next], note that with these verbs the participle constructions cannot directly be reformulated with a *dass* finite complement clause.
 The meanings of the verbs *sehen* 'to see' and *finden* 'to find' have been grammaticalised in this construction to mean something like *glauben* 'to believe' [@next b] or *überzeugt sein* 'to be sure' [@next b], respectively.